Chen-micslab/QCCAssisted4DSterol/README.md

 ## Training CCS Predicition Model
 The CCS prediction process in the paper is implemented using the scikit-learn API.
 It employs LASSO for feature selection and uses cross-validation to select the best hyperparameters for the SVR model.
 ## Data processing and sterol identification
 Folder structure for each sample.
-Demo files are available in `./Search/tissue`
+All sample files are available in `./Search/tissue`
 ![image](https://github.com/user-attachments/assets/16e9d8b2-0f82-4096-a42b-b7f88223e5fc)
+## GNN RT prediction
+The RT prediction process references the ”Retention Time Prediction through Learning from a Small Training Data Set with a Pretrained Graph Neural Network“.The code can be found at [Github](https://github.com/seokhokang/retention_time_gnn/)